Adjusting the charge voltage

 Many of the factory delivered /5 bikes had the charge voltage adjusted well below 14 Volts.
-We found that it had to be above 14 and our goal was to fix it by adjusting the voltage regulator.
+We found that it had to be above 14, and our goal was to fix it by adjusting the voltage regulator.
 The factory never published a procedure for this fix.
-The BMW solution was to offer a whole list of the things that the rider was doing wrong.
+The BMW solution was to offer a list of things the rider was doing wrong.

 - Have the motorcycle warmed up.

 - Remove the tank.

 - Under the tank is a metal box on the right forward area fastened to the frame with 2 bolts.
 You will remove the metal box 2 1/2″ wide, 2 1/2″ high, and 1 1/2″ deep.

 - Unplug the wires and remove the two bolts.

 - Remove the tape from around the bottom edge.
 This tape seals out water.

 - Clamp it in a vise and use a flat screwdriver.
 Place the screwdriver facing upwards in the seam and gently tap the screwdriver upwards.

 - Now you have something that should look like this photo.